tytydraco/yessleep/out/A_Guest_at_My_Hotel_Requested_a_Demonic_Symbol_on_His_Bed_I_Should_Never_Have_Done_It_Part_2_The_Dinner.md

 I hung up and pulled up the reservations for the two rooms that had called-in noise complaints.
 3133 was booked under Nguyen.
 I hadn’t dealt with them yet and there were no troubling notes on their reservation.
 And 3135 was…Wojciechowski, the last person I wanted to talk to.
 I called Nguyen first.
 Their phone rang five times without an answer.
 This happens all the time.
 Guests will call to ask for something or complain, and if I have to call them back, they don’t pick up the phone.
 They either leave the room for some reason or do something stupid like sit on the balcony with the sliding door closed so they can’t hear the phone.
 Then they get upset because they think we didn’t get back to them.
 Still, 3133 was an ocean suite and the Nguyens had booked it for seven nights.
 I went up to visit them in person.

 Off the elevator, I rounded a hallway corner and knocked on the door to 3133.
 A soft-spoken woman answered almost right away (but didn’t pick up the phone?
-I don’t even try to understand anymore).
-I heard the problem right away.
+I hate hotel guests).
+I heard the problem.
 Numetal music was absolutely blaring from the pool deck.
-Anyone staying on this side of the building could hear it through the balcony doors and thin walls.
+Anyone staying on this side of the building could hear it.

 “Hi, Mrs. Nguyen?
 I’m Osprey with the guest experience team.
 I’m here about your noise complaint.”